 5. Build your weekly routine

-Once your weekly schedule is planned it’s important to create productive habits and routines that will help you achieve your weekly goals.
+Once you plan your weekly schedule, create productive habits and routines to help you achieve your weekly goals.
 Creating weekly routines provides direction, focus and reduces stress.

 Read also: 7 productivity tips to be more productive

 6. Review your weekly progress

 Reviewing your week is an opportunity to celebrate your achievements, review your progress and identify any obstacles that are holding you back.
 A weekly review helps you understand how you’re investing your time.
 It also sets the scene for setting your priorities for the following week.

 Now I’d love to hear from you.